squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   The type of action being requested.
 Presently the code '''new_certificate''' is the only request made.

  size::
-  Total size of the following request bytes taken by the '''key-pair''' parameters and '''body'''.
+  Total size of the following request bytes taken by the '''kv-pair''' parameters and '''body'''.

  kv-pair::
-  One or more key=value pairs.
+  One or more key=value pairs separated by new lines.
 The key names reserved on this interface:
   || host= || FQDN host name of the domain needing a certificate. ||

  body::